Kraballa/GameboyEmulator/README.md

 - any hex ciphers that use letters (i.e. 0xFF, 0xA8) must use the capitalized letter
 - code files relating to emulating the gameboy should be placed under /emu
 - files that contain data that is not code or this readme should be placed in /data
-- lines that are not necessarily easily understood may be explained on the same line. keep it as short as possible
+- lines that are not easily understood may be explained on the same line. keep it as short as possible